-Clients who claim and establish good cause are not required to cooperate with BCSE, but a referral is automatically made by the data system.
+Referrals to the Bureau for Child Support Enforcement (BCSE) are automated in RAPIDS.
+Clients who claim good cause are not required to cooperate with BCSE, but a referral is made.
 APNC in RAPIDS indicates good cause.
+Refer to the RAPIDS User Guide.